ydrea/L.I.N.E./README.md

-# capitalism hack – Laterally Integrated Network Enterprise (L.I.N.E.)
+# a capitalism hack – Laterally Integrated Network Enterprise (L.I.N.E.)

 The issue you need to solve is – inadequate accumulation of wealth.
 This issue is caused by a bug in capitalism, that enables the wealthy (‘capitalists’) to become increasingly wealthier, while everyone else goes poorer.
 Obviously, the imbalance of wealth is causing the imbalance of power - in capitalism, if you are not the owner, the only power you posses is your working time, so when you sell that to a corporation, what are you left with?